Please Read How You Can Help Keep the Encyclopedia Free

 Erdmann's edition induced a second wave of reception.
 This reception is characterized by an interest in Leibniz's ideas on logic.
 Its context was the reorganization of the philosophical scene after Hegel's death (1831).
 This process was connected with a discussion of the so-called “Logical Question”, a term created by Adolf Trendelenburg (Trendelenburg 1842) who initiated these debates.
 The discussions concerned the role of formal logic in the system of philosophy (cf. Peckhaus 1997, 130–163; Peckhaus 1999; Vilkko 2002, 56–81; Vilkko 2009).
 The authors aimed at overcoming Hegel's identification of logic and metaphysics without re-establishing the old system of Aristotelian logic.
 The philosophical dominance of metaphysics was subsequently replaced by that of epistemology.

-Given Trendelenburg's special emphasis in presenting the Leibnizian system, his significance for the mathematical reception of Leibniz's ideas in the context of the emergence of formal mathematics and mathematical logic in the second half of the 19th century is astonishing.
+Given the nature of Trendelenburg's presentation of the Leibnizian system, his significance for the mathematical reception of Leibniz's ideas in the context of the emergence of formal mathematics and mathematical logic in the second half of the 19th century is astonishing.
 Trendelenburg's paper on Leibniz's program of a general characteristic became a point of reference for logical pioneers such as Gottlob Frege and Ernst Schröder (on their controversy cf. Peckhaus 1997, 287–296).

 The discovery of Leibniz in mathematical logic can be shown by example in the case of George Boole, the founder of the algebra of logic (cf. Peckhaus 1997, 185–232; on Ernst Schröder's discovery of Leibniz cf. ibid., 233–287).
 In his first writing on logic, the booklet The Mathematical Analysis of Logic of 1847, he gave an algebraic interpretation of traditional logic.
 His fame as one of the founders of modern logic goes back to his An Investigation of the Laws of Thought of 1854.
 According to Boole's own evaluation, his main innovation was the Index Law (1847), later revised to the Law of Duality, also called “Boole's Law”.
 This law expresses idempotence: